-Clustered (month) standard-errors in parentheses.
+Heteroskedasticity-consistent 'White' standard-errors.
 Codes: : 0.01, : 0.05, : 0.1.
 Examines variation empty containers as a share of total container outflows, given variation in the net-to-gross trade balance.
 I use month and year fixed effects to control for influences of the US business cycle and seasonality.